10 Mistakes in freestyle & how to correct them according to the WEST swimming technique

 (Insert your hand calmly into the water on the stroke so your head and body don’t bob up and down)

-Five – The elbow touches the water before the palm
+Swimming mistakes 5 – The elbow touches the water before the palm

 Many swimmers stretch their hands not according to their flexibility level, but try to do it like the Olympic swimmers, but because they don’t have the same flexibility level many times their elbow touches the water first, falls down, drags in the water and actually stops them before they even begin the stroke, slows them down and makes them sink.
 This also causes pressure to the neck and shoulders, which in WEST swimming we strive to prevent.